Prompt Library · 36 prompts

 Give me honest feedback on the following text.

-[PASTE THE TEXT]
+[PASTE TEXT]

-The text is: [what it is, e.g. "a blog post", "an email to a client", "a CV"]
+The text is: [what it is, e.g., "a blog post", "an email to a customer", "a CV"]

-Target audience: [who is supposed to read it]
+Target audience: [who will read it]

 Goal: [what the text should achieve]